dstansby/solardem/doc/tutorials/demreg.rst

 DEMREG
 ======
+In this tutorial we'll step through estimating a DEM using ``demreg``.
+Behind the scenes this uses the `demregpy package <https://github.com/alasdairwilson/demregpy>`__ which implements the method described in `Hannah and Kontar 2012 <https://doi.org/10.1051/0004-6361/201117576>`__.

+This tutotiral steps through calcuating a DEM with some fake single-pixel data.

 To use DEMREG we need the following inputs:

 1. Counts in a number of different channels.
 2. Associated errors on these counts for the different channels.
 3. The temperature response functions of each channel.

 For AIA lets start by defining the six channels we'll use::